Childrens Place Logo Lg

 Child Thrive Community Logo child thrive

-As Child Thrive continues to build, our afterschool programming will spread to more schools; our summer camps will grow from a mini-camp to a full camp.
-Additionally, our Mission in Action program will be relaunched, allowing our programming to be implemented in more high schools.
-With these efforts, we will continue our mission of changing the lives of the residents of West Humboldt Park and surrounding areas’ residents.
+As Child Thrive continues to grow, our afterschool programming will spread to more KIPP campuses.
+Additionally, our Mission in Action program will increase our high school programming, expanding our reach.
+With these efforts, we will continue our mission of changing the lives of the residents of West Humboldt Park and surrounding areas, one child at a time.

 Jakina Dortch